joelaspe/nics-firearm-background-checks/README.md

 > These statistics represent the number of firearm background checks initiated through the NICS.
 They do not represent the number of firearms sold.
 Based on varying state laws and purchase scenarios, __a one-to-one correlation cannot be made between a firearm background check and a firearm sale__.

+When a person tries to buy a firearm, the seller, known as a Federal Firearms Licensee (FFL), contacts NICS electronically or by phone.
+The prospective buyer fills out the [ATF form](https://www.atf.gov/firearms/atf-form-4473-firearms-transaction-record-revisions), and the FFL relays that information to the NICS.
+The NICS staff performs a background check on the buyer.
+That background check verifies the buyer does not have a criminal record or isn't otherwise ineligible to purchase or own a firearm.
+Since launching in 1998, more than 300 million checks have been done, leading to more than 1.5 million denials.

 A bit more background, [from *The Trace*](http://www.thetrace.org/2015/11/black-friday-gun-sales-background-checks/) in 2015:

 > The FBI’s background check numbers come with caveats: As seen in the late February-early March 2014 bubble, many checks are for concealed carry permits, not actual gun sales.
 Kentucky runs a new check on each concealed carry license holder each month.
 And of course, the FBI’s numbers don’t include private gun sales, many of which do not require a background check. [...]
 Despite those vagaries, the FBI’s NICS numbers are widely accepted as the best proxy for total gun sales in a given time period.